thomasmeadows/angular-ui-chat/README.md

       //if id is not included, the username must be unique
       image: 'an image for the user'
       //if you want to use gravatar you should generate the links server side and pass it into this image field
-      admin: false // or true if they are a chat admin };
+      admin: false // or true if they are a chat admin,
+      //use left or right to display which side the users image should be on
+      side: 'left'
+    };

   ```